 This web page shows only a small excerpt of our Comfearde research.
-Another 77 words (6 lines of text) are included under the topic Early Comfearde History in all our PDF Extended History products and printed products wherever possible.
+Another 77 words (6 lines of text) covering the year 1172 is included under the topic Early Comfearde History in all our PDF Extended History products and printed products wherever possible.

 More information is included under the topic Early Comfearde Notables in all our PDF Extended History products and printed products wherever possible.